Sharmisharmi/Delivary-Partner/README.md

-Delivery partner App developed in Kotlin: simple app to manage delivered, canceled, and orders to provide for delivery boy.
+The delivery partner app developed in Kotlin is a simple app to manage delivered, canceled, and orders provided for delivery boys.

 ### Libraries